Light line for the vertical game

 Learn from your own experience.

 You’ll probably lose several big fish in your process.
 You may feel sorry that you didn’t use heavier line.
-Just think that, without light line to put you in a good alignment, you couldn’t have fooled and hooked the big fish who are older and wiser.
+Just think that, without light line to put you in a good alignment, you couldn’t have the learning experience.
+Big old fish is wise and hard to be fooled.

 By the time you are at your best on the light line, you will probably have several different tackles and playing this gamble more in favor for you.
 But you would not learn most of this if you depend on heavy line just because you expect some day a big fish will suddenly bite on your jig.